 - Are you an early bird or a night owl?
 Revise when you are most alert.

-- You can discuss topics, after having revised them, with your classmates.
+- Discuss topics after having revised them, with your classmates.

 - Revising theory is not enough, you also need to solve problems to revise effectively.

-- Solve practice tests to evaluate your preparation.
+- Solve mock tests to evaluate your preparation.
 Analyse your mistakes in the test and do complete revision before the next test.

-- You can use different learning and revision styles.
+- Use different learning and revision styles.
 Just as everyone learns differently, everyone also revises differently.
 Try a lot of different techniques and see what works for you.

-Once you know the date of JEE exam, aim to start revising full JEE syllabus at least a month before the exam.
+Once you know the date of JEE exam, aim to start revising the full JEE syllabus at least a month before the exam.
 Plan your revision timetable.
-The best way is to revise in short blocks like 40-50 minutes and then have small breaks to rest your mind.
+The best way is to revise in short blocks like 40-60 minutes and then have small breaks to rest your mind.